Westminster Media Forum

 Online

-Further sessions will examine implications of international regulatory developments, notably the European Commission's Fitness Check of EU Consumer Law on Digital Fairness.
-The agenda will also explore the impact of generative AI, and how the industry can harness innovation while addressing ethical concerns.
+Further sessions will examine implications of international regulatory developments, notably the European Commission’s Fitness Check of EU Consumer Law on Digital Fairness.

-• promoting sector growth: funding and investment priorities - expectations from Invest 2035 - identifying funding needs of small and medium enterprises - options for grants or funding pools
+• promoting sector growth: funding and investment priorities - expectations from Invest 2035 - identifying funding needs of small and medium sized enterprises - options for grants or funding pools

 • safeguarding: responding to recent safety concerns on gaming platforms - enhancing protection for young users - implementing effective content moderation - ensuring regulatory compliance